 The purpose of this Statement is to provide information which is required to be disclosed in accordance with the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013, as subsequently amended, including amendments to transpose the EU Shareholder Rights Directive (SRD II) into UK law.
-In particular, it confirms how the investment principles, objectives and policies of the Trustee's Statements of Investment Principles (SIPs) dated September 2020 and June 2023 have been implemented.
+In particular, it confirms how the investment principles, objectives and policies of the Trustee's Statements of Investment Principles (SIP) dated June 2023 has been implemented.